Niravprajapati1/GuessNumberGame/README.md

 # GuessNumberGame
-This is an simple number guessing game
+This is an simple number guessing game.
-.